ssarrayya/ai_saturdays/README.md

 This is to make me committed to my classes and exercises as part of Cohort 8, AI Saturdays Lagos.

-Here you'll find my solutions to class exercises, homeworks and other coursework.
+Here you'll find my solutions to class exercises, homeworks and other coursework from recommended sites like Kaggle, Codewars and Leetcode.

 ## Structure